 Download an application here.

-Application is a Word.docx file.
+Application is a Word.doc file.
 Please open or save, then fill out, and email as an attachment to firstname.lastname@example.org.
 All applications must be electronically submitted to the HHC Funding Board.

-A brief presentation (five minutes) will be required from all HHC students or HHC organizations requesting funding.
+A brief presentation (five minutes) will be required of most HHC students or HHC organizations requesting funding.
+(Applications requesting less that $200 may not require a presentation).
 Be sure to come prepared to answer questions and with any updates to your application.

 The HHC Funding Board will make funding decisions and will notify each applicant by the Tuesday following the Friday Board meeting.
 Each awardee will receive a line-item approval of the funding granted and funds will be dispersed to the organization's Student Organization Account (SOA) within a week of the Funding Board meeting, if the application is approved.
 HHC students or student organizations without an SOA account will need to pay for the costs of the activity up front and will be reimbursed.
 If you have an SOA account, the original receipts are to be submitted to the SOA, and you will submit scanned copies electronically to the HHC Funding Board within five days of the event.